Best UK Universities For Nursing 2025/2026

 The nursing faculty at the University of Sheffield consists of experienced educators and researchers who are dedicated to providing high-quality education and mentorship to students.
 They bring a wealth of knowledge and expertise to the classroom, ensuring that students receive the latest evidence-based education.
 The university’s supportive learning environment and resources contribute to the success of students, helping them excel academically.
 Upon completion of the programme, graduates will be well-prepared to enter the healthcare profession and contribute to the health and well-being of society.

 The Bachelor of Nursing (Honours) programme offered by the University of Glasgow has consistently achieved top rankings in various university league tables.
-In the recent 2023 rankings, the nursing programme at UofG has secured remarkable positions, affirming its excellence in the field.
-According to the Complete University Guide, the programme holds the prestigious 1st rank in the UK for nursing.
-Similarly, The Times and Sunday Times Good University Guide also recognised the programme’s exceptional quality, awarding it the top position in the UK for nursing.
-Additionally, the Guardian University Guide ranked the programme as the 2nd best in the UK for nursing, further solidifying its impressive standing.
+In the recent 2025 rankings, the nursing programme at UofG has secured remarkable positions, affirming its excellence in the field.
+According to the Complete University Guide, the programme holds the prestigious 2nd rank in the UK for nursing, maintaining its top 2 position in consecutive years.
 These consistent top rankings reflect the programme’s commitment to delivering a high-quality education and its outstanding reputation among both students and professionals in the field of nursing.

 Queen Margaret University in Edinburgh consistently ranks in various internationally recognised league tables.
 This nursing programme stands out for several reasons.
 Firstly, students benefit from specialist facilities, including a Clinical Simulation Suite and practical experience in diverse health and social care settings.
 The programme also provides a supportive learning environment with small classes and individual support from experienced faculty.
 Additionally, the university employs creative teaching methods to foster personal development and effective communication skills.
 Notably, the programme is approved by the Nursing and Midwifery Council (NMC), enabling graduates to register as a Registered Nurse (Adult) and pursue a fulfilling nursing career.